 So the descendants of the family were responsible for the beginning and development of this school.
 The other descendants were Rajoul, Bhupinder, Parkash and Chandulal Rayana.
 They possessed a script designed on a paper of Sialkot origin, wherein the figure of the goddess of art in the form of Yogini was drawn.
 She is shown standing on one leg with her fifteen legs spread in all directions.
 On each arm is written the name of Pahari state, which indicates the artists were patronized by these states.

 The states mentioned in these paintings are Guler, Chamba, Kangra.
 Mandi, Suket, Kehlur, Nadaun, Jaswan, Shiba, Datarpur, Sujanpur, Nurpur and Baskoli, Three names are also mentioned viz.
 Gurbaksh Singh, Ramgarhia Jassa Singh, and Tej Singh.

 Exchange of clothes by Krishna and Radha, Pahari painting in Kangra style in A D. 1800

 The Kangra School

-Surrounded by the hill states of Chamba, Guler and Mandi, the erstwhile Kangra princely state had maintained its status among the hill stats of repute in the past.
-The very origin of the state can be traced back to Mahabharata, when the Kangra king Susharma sided with Kauravas.
+Surrounded by the hill states of Chamba, Guler, and Mandi, the erstwhile Kangra princely state had maintained its status among the hill states of repute in the past.
+The very origin of the state can be traced back to Mahabharata when the Kangra king Susharma sided with Kauravas.
 The fort of Kangra was prominent in medieval times.

 The great Chinese scholar and traveler Heun Tsang had mentioned in the 7th century that Kangra was a part of Kannauj Kingdom.
 Two hundred years later it was besieged by the ruler of Kashmir.

-Though the Pahari style of miniature paintings originated in the hill states of Mankot, Jasrota, Basholi and Jummu, yet it flourished only in Kangra.
+Though the Pahari style of miniature paintings originated in the hill states of Mankot, Jasrota, Basholi and Jammu, yet it flourished only in Kangra.